-Despite 50% growth for SaaS CRM’s like Base, companies often still grapple with the idea of building versus buying their CRM solutions.
+Despite 50% growth for SaaS CRMs like Sell, companies often still grapple with the idea of building versus buying their CRM solutions.
 After all, when a company has very specific needs and a talented staff, it’s entirely possible to build a unique program in-house.
-Some companies believe a custom built CRM will better suit their business, protect their data, and be more cost effective.
+Some companies believe a custom-built CRM will better suit their business, protect their data, and be more cost effective.

 The question is, do the pros of building your own CRM outweigh the cons?
 In our experience, most of the time that answer is no.